MM834: Partial differential equations: theory, modelling and simulation

 • Design and perform reliable simulations of PDE models for complex processes in science.

-• Give a seminar presentation of the individual project and answer supplementary questions.
+• Give a seminar presentation of the individual project and answer supplementary questions and further questions on the course content.

 Content